This tutorial will help you integrate Flexmonster with the React Native framework. It is based on the React Native: Getting Started guide.

 This section describes the specifics of customizing Flexmonster in React Native.

-To use the mentioned features, modify the Flexmonster React Native module.
-Follow the steps below to see how the React Native module can be customized.
+To use these features, you need to modify the Flexmonster React Native wrapper.
+Follow the steps below to see how the React Native wrapper can be customized.

-The sample project includes the Flexmonster React Native module as an npm dependency, but we will connect it manually to add the custom functionality.
+The sample project includes the Flexmonster React Native wrapper as an npm dependency, but we will connect it manually to add custom functionality.

 file from the react-native-flexmonster/